gregnrobinson/cloud-tools/README.md

 Either fork this repostiroy of create your own with the `./cloudbuild.yaml` file in it.

 Go to the GCP ***console > Cloud Build > Triggers*** to connect your repository and add the trigger details matching expression.
-The default configuration is a push or merge to the main branch will trigger the pipeline.
+The default configuration is a push or merge to the main branch that will trigger the pipeline.

 ### Run the pipeline.